Wizkiller96/WizBot/docs/permissions-system.md

 ## Commonly Asked Questions

-### How do I restrict all commands to a single channel?
+### How do I restrict all commands to a single channel

 To allow users to only use commands in a specific text channel, follow these steps: